 Resurrection Butterfly

-This 'Son-Catcher' Butterfly was created using the Chrismon-Kids Butterfly pattern.
+This Son-Catcher Butterfly was created by using the Chrismon-Kids Butterfly pattern.

-You will need wax paper, old crayons, scissors, an iron, a pencil, a pencil sharpener, and a Christian pattern.
+You will need wax paper, old crayons, scissors, an iron, a pencil, a pencil sharpener, and a Christian-themed pattern.
 Trace the pattern onto a piece of wax paper.
 Fold the wax paper in half.
-That way when you cut out the picture you will have two sides, for a front and a back.
+That way when you cut out the picture you will have two sides, a front and a back.
 Sharpen the crayons into shavings, and sprinkle them onto one side of the wax paper.
-Leave about a half inch around the crayons to the edge of the wax paper.
-(The wax paper will make a seal so the crayons will not fall out.)
-Then, place the second piece of wax paper on top.
-Place a thin towel over top and iron on low to medium heat.
+Keep about a half inch clear around the crayons to the edge of the wax paper.
+(The wax paper will seal itself seal so the crayons won't ooze out.)
+Place the second piece of wax paper over top of crayons.
+Place a thin towel over the wax paper and crayons, then iron over it on low to medium heat.
 (Enough to melt the crayons and wax).
-Let the sun catchers cool, cut around the edge of the pattern and punch a hole in the top then hang with a string on a window.
-Enjoy!
-(Adapted from Stacy Laws posting in the Sunday School Teacher's Newsletter-See Archive # 167.)
+Allow to cool, cut around the edge of the pattern and punch a hole in the top.
+Hang with a string in front of a window so the light can shine through!

-Optional: Using a black permanent marker, trace over the pattern onto the wax paper and the lines will resemble the leading in a real stained glass window!
+Optional: Using a black permanent marker, trace over the pattern onto the wax paper so the lines resemble the leading of a real stained glass window.

 Additional tips and Bible themes: